Windows restore point

 There is no guarantee that it will work, that depends on the type of problem, but at least you have a simple option that you can try.

-You have enable the feature restore points.
+You have to enable the feature restore points.
 I will explain this in the section Enabling Restore Points.

 When enabled, Windows automatically creates restore points before significant system changes, like installing new software or drivers.
 This provides a fallback option in case something goes wrong.